 The Wholesale Funding Guarantee is a deed governed by the laws of the State of New South Wales and has been executed by the Australian Treasurer on behalf of the Australian Government.
-Australian institutions which are ADIs under the Banking Act, which includes the Overseas Bank, are entitled to apply for the Wholesale Funding Guarantee to apply to deposit accounts over A\$1 million and certain funding liabilities.
+Australian institutions which are ADIs under the Banking Act, which includes the Overseas Bank, were entitled to apply for the Wholesale Funding Guarantee prior to 25 March 2010 to apply to deposit accounts over A\$1 million and certain funding liabilities.

-Foreign banks authorised to carry on banking business in Australia may also apply to have certain deposits and funding liabilities held by Australian residents guaranteed by the Australian Government.
+Foreign banks authorised to carry on banking business in Australia were also able to apply to have certain deposits and funding liabilities held by Australian residents guaranteed by the Australian Government.
 The Reserve Bank of Australia administers the Wholesale Funding Guarantee.